Social-Projects-Club-IIT-BHU/winnovation/README.md

 ## **Instructions for Contribution:**

- - **For adding codes** - Create a pull request by using a different branch
+ - **For adding codes** - Create a pull request by using a different branch or by forking the repo
  - **For adding resources** - you can directly commit in repo but ensure that the resource is geniune and as per our project requirements.